 This course is part of the ‘Cyber Security Governance Essentials’ minor.

 What do we mean by Internet Governance?
 Governance of a globally interconnected network of networks, or governance of the applications and services that run over these global networks?
 No surprise, Internet Governance is a contested term surrounded by various technical and political debates related to its meaning.
 Until the mid-1990s internet governance focused mainly on technical standards setting but has developed significantly over the past two decades to encompass political, societal, economic and other dimensions.
 While no single organisation or international body influences, controls or governs the internet alone, issues of power and control related to internet governance are now prominent on the agendas of national governments and international organisations, private industry, academia and technical community.
-Internet created various private self-governing structures that both conflict and compete with traditional models of governance employed by nation states, raising the issue of legitimacy, enforcement and accountability.
+Internet created various private self-governing structures that both conflict and compete with traditional models of governance employed by nation states, raising the issues of legitimacy and accountability.

 By the end of this course: